PXgamer/chillies-db/chillies/capsicum-baccatum/bishops-crown.md

 ## Notes, hints and tips

-> This chili is known by many other names, including Peri peri, Christmas bell, and joker's hat.
+> This chilli is known by many other names, including Peri peri, Christmas bell, and joker's hat.